gordonguthrie/belka-router/docs/belka_router.md

 ```

+## Callbacks API declarations
-exported for callbacks from within this module
+Exported for callbacks from within this module

 ```erlang
 -export([